This policy concerns faculty and staff. For information on student travel, see Student Travel and Education Abroad: Health and Safety.

 - Japan natural disaster evacuation, April 2011

 - Do I need to register travel to Canada, Mexico, or the U.S. territories?

-    Yes, travel to any country or territory outside the continental U.S. (CONUS)
+Yes, travel to any country (including Mexico and Canada) or territory outside the continental U.S. (such as American Samoa, Guam, Midway Islands, Northern Mariana Islands, Puerto Rico, the U.S. Virgin Islands, and Wake Island) is considered international travel for purposes of this policy.
+Travel to Alaska and Hawaii is not considered international travel.

-    and other Non-Foreign U.S. Overseas locations (Alaska, Hawaii, American

-    Samoa, Guam, Midway Islands, Northern Mariana Islands, Puerto Rico, Virgin

-    Islands (U.S.), and Wake Island) is considered international travel.
-Canada

-    and Mexico are outside the US and therefore international locations.